Spinach and spinach beet (Spinacia oleracea and Beta vulgaris)

 True Spinach Sigmaleaf is one of the varieties that will grow a summer crop and can also be sown again in autumn for a winter crop.
 For attractive red stems and veins, try Bordeaux.
 Fiorana is less prone to running to seed.

-Spinach Beet Usually marked on seed packets as ‘Perpetual spinach’.
+Spinach Beet is usually marked on seed packets as ‘Perpetual spinach’.

 Sow seeds very thinly in a shallow drill about 13mm (½in) deep and space them 10cm (4in) apart.
 Cover with soil and water in well.